 - If you are planning to alter or change the use of an existing building or carry out structural works you will require a Building Permit.
 Whitehorse City Council’s Building Unit is responsible for the assessment and determination of building applications and conducting building inspections.
 It monitors standards with alterations, demolitions, new building works or extensions to ensure building meet fire, safety and structural standards.

 Visit Whitehorse City Council's home-based business webpage for more information.

 - Maintain your property to ensure you make a positive contribution to the streetscape.

 - Ensure that any noisy aspects of your operation are away from your neighbours, you may wish to soundproof to minimise the impact on neighbours.

 - Maintain the residential character of the neighbourhood by storing materials and goods indoors.

 - Discuss any issues with your neighbours before they become unsolvable problems.

-Whitehorse City Council’s Investment and Economic Development Unit is keen to initiate activities and help home based businesses become involved in networking and the potential to do business with other local enterprises.
+Whitehorse City Council’s Investment and Economic Development Unit can assist home based businesses become involved in networking and the potential to do business with other local enterprises.